Party Guest Material! Meghan Markle Beats Prince Harry At This

 Meghan Markle met with Prince Harry’s niece and nephew

-Meghan Markle is slowly gaining the love of the royal family.
-First from the queen and then from Prince William and Kate earlier this year and she recently got approval from the royal duo: Prince George, three and Princess Charlotte, one.
+Meghan Markle is slowly gaining the love of the royal family, first from the queen and then from Prince William and Kate earlier this year, and she recently got approval from the royal duo: Prince George, 3, and Princess Charlotte, 1.
 At least that’s what reports said so as Meghan is “totally taken” by Prince Harry’s nephew and niece.

 “Meghan was playing with them, mucking around and did silly voices and impressions.
 George is usually an absolute chatterbox but he was totally tongue-tied when he first met Meghan before warming up and giggling with her.
 They all had tea and biscuits, and took a walk in the grounds with the dogs,” an insider told Daily Star Sunday.

-The 35-year-old actress who has been Prince Harry’s girlfriend since last year got the chance to meet with the children at the Duchess of Cambridge family home in Norfolk, England.
+The 35-year-old actress, who has been Prince Harry’s girlfriend since last year, got the chance to meet with the children at the duchess of Cambridge’s family home in Norfolk, England.
 Meghan enjoyed her time with the children that she even offered to babysit the royal siblings.
 Woah, it seems Meghan is prepping for aunt duties in the near future.

-Her co-star, Patrick Adams, only had sweet words for Markle as he praised her for fitting in so easily with the Prince’s lifestyle and for shrugging off the stresses that come with it.
+Her co-star, Patrick Adams, only had sweet words for Markle as he praised her for fitting in so easily with the prince’s lifestyle and for shrugging off the stresses that come with it.

 “I’m super excited for her.
 As you can imagine, it is a massive deal….
 But if there’s anyone in the world who is designed to be able to deal with it and deal with it professionally, it’s Meghan Markle…but all of the madness passes at some point and they can just get down to business of enjoying each other’s company and hopefully not have to worry about this,” he said.